What Services and Programs does Northwest Access Fund offer?

 All Northwest Access Fund programs are supported by generous charitable contributions from individual donors, corporate sponsors, local and federal grants.

-Who can apply for Washington Access Fund’s low interest loans?
+Who can apply for Northwest Access Fund’s low interest loans?

 Washington and Oregon residents of all ages with disabilities of all types — including seniors with age-related hearing, vision, mobility and cognitive limitations.
 We also consider applications from family members, employers and other representatives – as long as the item is purchased for – and owned by – a person with a disability.
 For Business Equipment loans, applicants also must show that they plan to use the equipment for work related activities.